-At the Baker Bowl, Honus Wagner becomes the second player in the history of the game to collect 3000 hits when he doubles off Philadelphia's Erskine Mayer.
-Cap Anson is the only major leaguer to amass as many hits.
+At the Baker Bowl, Honus Wagner becomes the second player in the game's history to collect 3000 hits when he doubles off Philadelphia's Erskine Mayer.
+Cap Anson is the only other major leaguer to amass as many hits.

-Dodger standout pitcher Rube Marquard breaks his leg running the bases, ending his season with a record of 3-3.
-The hard-throwing southpaw will finish his 18-year Hall of Fame career in 1925, after compiling a 201-177 record along with an ERA of 3.08.
+Dodger standout pitcher Rube Marquard breaks his leg running the bases, ending his season with a 3-3 mark.
+The hard-throwing southpaw will finish his 18-year Hall of Fame career in 1925 after compiling a 201-177 record and an ERA of 3.08.

-In the eighth inning of the Senators' 8-1 victory of the Red Sox, Boston hurler Lefty Grove becomes the first pitcher in major league history to yield six doubles in one frame.
-The future Hall of Famer, ailing from a sore arm‚ gives up five consecutive two-baggers during Washington's barrage.
+In the eighth inning of the Senators' 8-1 victory over the Red Sox, Boston hurler Lefty Grove becomes the first pitcher in major league history to yield six doubles in one frame.
+The future Hall of Famer, ailing from a sore arm, gives up five consecutive two-baggers during Washington's barrage.

-Ted Williams clouts the farthest home run ever hit at Fenway Park, a shot estimated to have traveled 502 feet before striking the straw hat of a fan sitting in seat 21 in the 37th row in of section 42 in right field.
-The seat will be painted red to commemorate the location of Splendid Splinter's Ruthian blast, although at the time of the homer the area consisted of bleachers and not individual seats.
+Ted Williams clouts the farthest home run ever hit at Fenway Park, a shot estimated to have traveled 502 feet before striking the straw hat of a fan sitting in seat 21 in the 37th row of section 42 in right field.
+The Red Sox will paint the seat red to commemorate the location of the Splendid Splinter's Ruthian blast, although the area consisted of bleachers, not individual seats.

-'The Lone Red Seat' is posted on flickr by Ewen and Donabel
+'The Lone Red Seat' posted on Flickr by Ewen and Donabel

-In the first major league game ever played on a Sunday night, the Colt .45's extend the Giants' losing streak to seven games, blanking the visiting team, 3-0.
-Due to the extreme heat during the days of the Texas summer months, baseball grants permission for games to be played in the evening at Colt Stadium.
+In the first Sunday night major league game ever played, the Colt .45's extend the Giants' losing streak to seven games, blanking the visiting team, 3-0.
+Due to the extreme heat during the Texas summer months, baseball grants permission to play games in the evening at Colt Stadium.

 Trailing 4-3 in the bottom of the seventh at Metropolitan Stadium, the Twins erupt for the first five-home run inning in American League history.
 Rich Rollins, Zoilo Versalles, Tony Oliva, Don Mincher, and Harmon Killebrew all go deep to give the Twins a 9-4 victory over the A's.

-Unlike its decision in April to delay the start of the season after Dr. Martin Luther King Jr. was assassinated in Memphis, Major League Baseball lets individual teams decide if they will postpone games when Robert F. Kennedy is killed two months later by an assassin's bullet.
-When Houston decides to continue playing their scheduled home contests, Rusty Staub and Bob Aspromonte, both who will be traded at the end of the season, protest by benching themselves in today's 3-1 loss to Pittsburgh at the Astrodome.
+Unlike its decision in April to delay the start of the season after the assassination of Dr. Martin Luther King Jr., Major League Baseball lets the teams decide if they will postpone games when an assassin's bullet kills Robert F. Kennedy.
+Rusty Staub and Bob Aspromonte, both traded at the end of the season, bench themselves in protest when Houston decides to continue playing their scheduled home contests.

-Rightfielder Rusty Staub becomes the pivot man in a very unusual double play during a 4-2 Mets victory against the Dodgers at Shea Stadium.
-Racing in from the outfield, the 'Le Grand Orange' gets a throw near second base from first baseman John Milner and tags Davey Lopes, who was picked-off from first, and then throws home to nail Tom Paciorek trying to score from second during the P-1B-SS-1B-2B-1B-2B-RF-C rundown.
+Rusty Staub becomes the pivot man in a very unusual double play during the Mets' 4-2 victory against the Dodgers at Shea Stadium.
+Racing in from the outfield, 'Le Grand Orange' gets a throw near second base from first baseman John Milner and tags Davey Lopes, picked off first, and then the right fielder throws the ball home to nail Tom Paciorek trying to score from second during the P-1B-SS-1B-2B-1B-2B-RF-C (1-3-6-3-4-3-4-9-2) rundown.

-With the score tied 3-3 and the bases loaded in the 12th inning, Garry Hancock decides to drop Pete O'Brien's long foul flyball to prevent the out from becoming a game-ending sacrifice fly.
-Wayne Tolleson tags up and scores the winning run for Texas when the umpires rule the left fielder had caught the ball.
+With the score tied 3-3 and the bases loaded in the 12th inning, Garry Hancock drops Pete O'Brien's long foul flyball to prevent the out from becoming a game-ending sacrifice fly.
+When the umpires rule the left fielder had caught the ball, Wayne Tolleson tags up and scores the winning run for Texas.

 Mets outfielder Darryl Strawberry hits his 200th career home run in a ten-inning, 4-3, loss to the Pirates.
 The six-foot, six-inch slugger will finish his 18-year major league career with 335 round-trippers.

 Eddie Murray ties Mickey Mantle's major league mark, hitting a homer from both sides of the plate for the tenth time in his career.
-The switch-hitting first baseman's second home run of the game, batting left-handed against Eric Show, proves to be the eventual winning run in the Dodgers' 5-4 victory over San Diego in the 11th inning at Jack Murphy Stadium.
+The switch-hitting first baseman's second home run of the game, batting left-handed against Eric Show, is the eventual winning run in the Dodgers' 5-4 victory over San Diego in 11 innings at Jack Murphy Stadium.

 After being ejected in the 12th inning by plate umpire Randy Marsh for arguing a catcher's interference call, Bobby Valentine returns to the dugout with a fake mustache and glasses.
 The National League will suspend the Mets' manager for two games and fine him for using the disguise.

-At Jamsil Stadium in Seoul, Yang Jun-hyuk of the Samsung Lions becomes the first player in the 26-year history of the Korean baseball league to collect 2,000 hits.
+At Jamsil Stadium in Seoul, Samsung Lions' outfielder Yang Jun-hyuk becomes the first player in the 26-year history of the Korean baseball league to collect 2,000 hits.
 The 14-year veteran singled on a 2-1 pitch in the ninth inning, much to the delight of the 23,000 Doosan Bears fans watching the visiting outfielder reach the unprecedented milestone.

 Ken Griffey, Jr. becomes the sixth player in major league history to hit 600 career home runs.
-With a runner on third, Junior goes deep in the first inning on a 3-1 pitch thrown by Marlins' moundsman Mark Hendrickson in the Reds' 9-4 victory at Dolphin Stadium.
+Junior goes deep, with a runner on third base, in the first inning on a 3-1 pitch thrown by Marlins' moundsman Mark Hendrickson in the Reds' 9-4 victory at Dolphin Stadium.

-For the first in time in franchise history, the Rays hit three consecutive home runs when Evan Longoria, Willy Aybar and Dioner Navarro all connect off Angels' southpaw Joe Saunders in the second inning of Tampa Bay's 13-4 rout in Anaheim.
+For the first time in franchise history, the Rays hit three consecutive home runs when Evan Longoria, Willy Aybar, and Dioner Navarro connect off Angels' southpaw Joe Saunders in the second inning of Tampa Bay's 13-4 rout in Anaheim.
 The feat will not occur again for the team until James Loney, Wil Myers, and Sam Fuld homer back-to-back-to-back at Tropicana Field in 2013.

-Twenty-one teams miss an opportunity to draft 17-year-old high school standout Mike Trout, who in three years will become an impact player in the American League during his rookie season.
-The 'Millville Meteor', selected in the first round of the Amateur Draft (25th overall) by the Angels, is most notably passed over by the Nationals and the Diamondbacks, teams that would both pick twice before Los Angeles made its first selection.
+Twenty-one teams miss an opportunity to draft the 17-year-old high school standout Mike Trout, who, in three years, will become an impact player in the American League during his rookie season.
+The 'Millville Meteor,' selected in the first round of the Amateur Draft (25th overall) by the Angels, is most notably passed over by the Nationals and the Diamondbacks, teams that would pick twice before Los Angeles made its first selection.

-In the midst of a nine-game losing streak, the A's fire manager Bob Geren and replace him with Bob Melvin, who will serve as interim manager for the rest of the season.
-During his four-plus seasons at the helm, the 47 year-old former Oakland skipper compiled a 361-412 record with the team.
+During a nine-game losing streak, the A's fire manager Bob Geren, replacing him with Bob Melvin, who will serve as interim manager for the rest of the season.
+During his four-plus seasons at the helm, the 47-year-old former Oakland skipper compiled a 361-412 record with the team.